spaceacc/spaceacc.github.io/docs/directory/radio.md

 A curated collection of resources and links for amateur radio enthusiasts.

+## Learn

+- [A HAM Book](https://k3cr.github.io/newhambook/) - A GitHub webbook for future or new hams with explanations for a lot of hand-on ham activities like WebSDR, APRS, satellite tracking, and more.
+[GitHub](https://github.com/K3CR/newhambook)

 ## Antenna

 Explore a variety of antenna designs and projects for different bands and purposes.